domidas/Window-InFront/README.txt

    again.

-7. As mentioned above, if you choose you no longer need Window InFront, navigate to the folder where you keep your originally-downloaded script and click the uninstall.bat file.
+7. As mentioned above, if you choose you no longer need Window InFront, navigate to the folder where you keep your originally-downloaded script and click the uninstall.ps1 file.
 When the window opens, select "Uninstall" Once the script says "done :)", AHK is completely uninstalled.